UpCloudLtd/uks-instructions/backup/README.md

 kubectl exec -n velero-demo nginx-pod-name -it -- cat /var/log/nginx/access.log
 ```

-Since we ran a pre- and posthooks, there should be two text files, `prehoot.txt` and `posthook.txt`, in the log folder as well:
+Since we ran a pre- and post-hooks, there should be two text files, `prehook.txt` and `posthook.txt`, in the log folder as well:

 ```text
 kubectl exec -n velero-demo nginx-pod-name -it -- ls -la /var/log/nginx/
 ```

-We have data in the logs, and our backup has completed with pre- and posthooks executed.
+We have data in the logs, and our backup has completed with pre- and post-hooks executed.
 Let's delete the test app deployment and the PVC and see if we can do a successful restore:

 ```text
 kubectl delete deployments.apps -n velero-demo nginx